tetracorp/tokimeki-memorial/docs/_posts/2021-01-27-filesystem-metadata.md

 appear thereafter in alphabetical order until we reach `etc.xa` and `bgm378.xa`, and finally Megumi Mikihara (Shiori's friend).
 Why did Megumi get stuck at the end?
 It's a mystery.

+The original regular _Tokimeki Memorial: Forever With You_ PSX release is identical to the Special Edition release except for the volume set ID (SLPS0065VER110 instead of SLPS0064VER110).